folio-org/okapi/examples/curl-examples.md

 ## Deploying modules

-So we need to tell OKAPI that we want to work with some modules.
+So we need to tell Okapi that we want to work with some modules.

 ### Deploying the sample module
-So, we need to tell OKAPI that we want to be using the sample module.
-So we create a JSON structure, and POST it to OKAPI
+So, we need to tell Okapi that we want to be using the sample module.
+So we create a JSON structure, and POST it to Okapi

 ```
 cat > /tmp/samplemodule.json <<END